Dr Corinne Painter

 This project examined the end of the First World War in Germany and the German Revolution.
 Revolutions are often imagined as male spaces and yet, for a revolution to spread as quickly and as far as the Revolution of 1918/19 did, women must have been involved.
 AHRC funded.

-Play: "Women of Aktion" opening Autumn 2018 and touring the UK
+- Play: "Women of Aktion" opened Autumn 2018 and toured the UK

 Selected Conference Papers